We've been featured in:

 If you have suffered due to a data breach, you could be considering making a compensation claim.
 You may be able to claim for non-material damage and material damage.
 These damages are calculated based on the severity of your losses as well as how you were affected.

 The Judicial College provides potential guideline compensation brackets for common physical and psychological injuries.
-Examples of the types of mental damage you could suffer are listed below.
+Examples of the types of mental damage you could suffer and the compensation that could be awarded are listed below.
+These figures are from the guidelines from the Judicial College, except for the figure in the first row.

-Material damages are financial losses that may occur as a result of a personal data breach.
+Material damage is financial loss that may occur as a result of a personal data breach.
 You would have to assess what financial damages have been impacted as well as assess the future impact the breach may have on your financial information.
 Types of financial information that could be affected include bank details.

-Non-material damages, on the other hand, are the damages that have no financial impact on you.
+Non-material damage, on the other hand, is the damages that have no financial impact on you.
 Instead, they focus on the psychological effects that have been inflicted on you as a result of a breach.

 The psychological damages could include: